bastihaase/Repeated_Donors_Analysis/README.md

 break githubs data limit.

-In terms of theoretical performance and scalability, one might first think that a binary search tree with indexing would be the better choice.
+In terms of theoretical performance and scalability, one might first think that a binary search tree (or other types of trees such as AVL tree) with indexing would be the better choice.
 It allows access in O(log(n)) which is slower than our implementation but it allows faster addition of elements.
 All in all, it would give a performance of O(nlog(n)) where n is the number of donations to a recipient from a zip code in a certain year.
 Our implementation is running in